delphine-boke/relocation-to-kigali/Rwandan-visa.md

 proceed to [Irembo website](https://irembo.gov.rw/home/citizen/all_services) for this. change the language to what you understand at the drop down menu. languages available are:

-- english,
+- English,
-- french and
+- French and
-- kinyarwanda.
+- Kinyarwanda.

 for student visa, head over to Permits and a pop up window will appear as shown in the visa application photos in the photos folder.